joomla/jissues/Documentation/CLI-skript.md

 ## Auto Complete
 If you use PHPStorm, you may use the [Command Line Tools Console](http://www.jetbrains.com/phpstorm/webhelp/command-line-tools-console-tool-window.html) to execute the tracker.php script.

 To get auto complete for the tracker.php commands, copy the file `Custom_jtracker.xml` to the folder `.idea/commandlinetools` inside your JTracker project.
+This will set up an alias `jtracker` that points to the `/cli/tracker.php` script.

 ![cli-auto-complete](https://f.cloud.github.com/assets/2059654/738999/cc8f5ba2-e351-11e2-8389-8fbb1e4a3243.png)